-The strategic plan further requires leadership commitment to provide critical resources that include 1) a person to coordinate and manage the change (project manager or ACP Coordinator), 2) the mentoring and certification of an RC Organization Faculty (OF) as a leader and local expert for ongoing program dissemination, 3) the creation of a multi-disciplinary oversight committee, and 4) the allocation of resources for long-term sustainability and continuous quality improvement.
+The strategic plan further requires leadership commitment to provide critical resources that include 1) a person to coordinate and manage the change (project manager or ACP Coordinator), 2) the mentoring and certification of an Respecting Choices ACP/SDMSI Faculty as a leader and local expert for ongoing program dissemination, 3) the creation of a multi-disciplinary oversight committee, and 4) the allocation of resources for long-term sustainability and continuous quality improvement.

-RC offers organizations and communities a wide-ranging menu of implementation services that can begin with one stage of planning (First Steps®, Next Steps, or Last Steps®), Shared Decision Making in Serious Illness (SDMSI), or the creation of a plan for implementation of multiple services over time.
+Respecting Choices offers organizations and communities a wide-ranging menu of implementation services that can begin with one stage of planning (First Steps®, Next Steps™, or Advanced Steps), Shared Decision Making in Serious Illness (SDMSI), or the creation of a plan for implementation of multiple services over time.
 These implementation services are intended for large and small health systems, individual health organizations, and conveners (such as community groups and medical associations).
-RC implementation services include a core set of principles that are customizable to each unique customer.
+Respecting Choices implementation services include a core set of principles that are customizable to each unique customer.

 I am a former pediatrician, retrained in adult palliative medicine, and working full time in that capacity.
 I have the Respecting Choices conversations on this campus with adult patients and have been very happy with it.